 It’s worth allowing for – deep breath – insurance, car tax, fuel, an annual MOT for cars over three years old, servicing, repairs, parts, breakdown cover, parking charges and depreciation (that is, the loss in value over time).
 Phew.
 If you’re on a limited budget, it’s worth thinking about fuel economy, reliability and cheaper insurance.

 Do you know your leasing from hire purchase (HP) or a personal contract plan (PCP)?
-Welcome to the wonderful world of car finance.
+Welcome to the wonderful world of.

 It’s worth understanding your options before setting foot on a forecourt.
 Sure, the salesman might promise tempting offers if you sign up in the showroom.
 But maybe you could cut the cost of borrowing by shopping around forelsewhere first.